-- Ensure our child arrives at the school every day by 7:40 a.m. and is picked up from the school no later than 3:35 p.m.
-(Mon.
-Fri.) - Pick up our child if he/she participates in afterschool tutorials or afterschool clubs, or extracurricular activities according to the scheduled event. - Ensure our child will not exceed 6 excused absences per semester. - Ensure our child will not exceed 5 excused tardies per semester. - Make arrangements so our child can remain at APV-FFL for after school tutorials if needed.
-(Monday Friday). - Make arrangements for our child to come to APV-FFL on Saturdays, if required.. - Ensure that our child attends APV-FFL summer school if required.. - Help our child in the best way we know and do whatever it takes for him/her to learn.
-We will check our child's homework when assigned and have them read 20 minutes every night. - Send our child to school with the necessary school supplies so that he/she may be successful in school. - Make ourselves available to our children, teacher, and school personnel. - Notify the school as soon as you know that your child will be absent. - Read carefully all the documents that the school sends home, including messages and messages via ClassDojo. - Allow our child to go on APV-FFL field trips. - Ensure our child follows the APV-FFL dress code. - Parents or legal guardians will not use a cellphone or any electronic device while driving a vehicle in a school zone.
+- Arrival: ensure our child arrives at the school every day by 7:15 a.m. if having breakfast and 7:40 if not. - Dismissal: Ensure that our child is picked up from the school no later than 3:35 p.m. - Pick up our child on time if he/she participates in any after-school activities. - Ensure our child will not exceed 6 excused absences per semester. - Ensure our child will not exceed 5 excused tardies per semester. - Make arrangements so our child can remain at APV-FFL for after school tutorials if needed.
+(Monday and/or Friday). - Make arrangements for our child to come to APV-FFL on Saturdays, if required. - Ensure that our child attends APV-FFL summer school if required. - Help our child in the best way we know and do whatever it takes for him/her to learn.
+We will check our child's homework when assigned and have them read at least 20 minutes every night. - Send our child to school with the necessary school supplies so that he/she may be successful in school. - Make ourselves available to our children, teacher, and school personnel. - Notify the school as soon as you know that your child will be absent. - Read carefully all the documents that the school sends home, including messages and messages via ClassDojo. - Allow our child to go on APV-FFL field trips. - Ensure our child follows the APV-FFL dress code.

+• Parents or legal guardians will not use a cellphone or any electronic device while driving a vehicle in a school zone.
 According to the law, driving in a school zone while operating an electronic is prohibited.
 Violators are subject to be ticketed.